Tips for Visiting the Smithsonians in Washington DC

 Pro Tip for Planning Your Visit

-Most people are visiting for a set amount of time and can’t always be there just during the sweet spot for low traffic.
-That’s why you should prioritize the Smithsonians based on their traffic levels.
+Most people are in Washington DC for a set amount of time and can’t always be there just during the sweet spot for low traffic.
+That’s why you should prioritize your visit to the Smithsonians based on their traffic levels.
 This will give you a better idea of how popular they are.
-Try and arrange your itinerary around so you are on the most popular museums on during the week and you’ll have a better experience overall.
+Try and arrange your itinerary around so you are on the most popular museums during the week and you’ll have a better experience overall.

-National Museums of Natural History – 4.8 Million
+National Museums of American History – 2.8 Million

-National Museums of American History – 4.1 Million
+African American History and Culture – 2 Million

 National Zoo – 1.8 Million

-National Museum of the American Indian – 1.1 Million
+National Museum of the American Indian – 960 Thousand

 Can I bring a Camera?